 Cybercrime is becoming a major problem for organisations around the world.
-In the past week alone, there has been 5 major data breaches highlighting the need for improved cyber security practices to defend against this growing threat.
+In the past week alone, there have been 5 major data breaches highlighting the need for improved cyber security practices to defend against this growing threat.

-Mid-sized organisations are increasingly under attack and are proving to be a very attractive target for cyber criminals.
+Mid-sized organisations are increasingly under attack and are proving to be a very attractive target for cybercriminals.
 They typically don’t have the same big budget or resources allocated to cyber security that larger organisations have, leaving them vulnerable to attack.

 As the threat landscape continues to shift and evolve, it’s vital that mid-sized organisations become more proactive in their approach to cyber security and adopt cyber habits that will help strengthen and protect their business.

 In order to protect themselves from data breaches, fines, and damage to reputation, mid-sized organisations will need to invest their money in the areas of their business that need safeguarded the most.

 Despite the challenges faced, there are 7 cyber habits that will help improve cyber security within organisations of this size: